magomimmo/modern-cljs/doc/tutorial-07.md

                            :pretty-print true}}]})
 ```

-The `:whitespace` compilation mode of the CLS compiler removes all
+The `:whitespace` compilation mode of the GCSL compiler removes all
-comments and whitespace from the JS code emitted by the CLJS
+comments and whitespaces from the JS code emitted by the CLJS
 compiler.
-When paired with `:pretty-print true` directive, `:whitespace`
+When paired with `:pretty-print true` directive,
-compilation mode is very effective in supporting programmers during the
+`:whitespace` compilation mode is very effective in supporting
-development phase, because it prettifies the emitted JS code in such a
+programmers during the development phase, because it prettifies the
-way that you can read it and set breakpoints while debugging
+emitted JS code in such a way that you can read it and set breakpoints
-with browser development tools.
+while debugging with browser development tools.

 The `:simple` compilation mode is a little more aggressive with the
 emitted JS code from the CLJS compiler.
 Similar to other minifiers, it